lkdjiin/git-changelog/README.markdown

 Install
 -------------------------
-Put the file `git-changelog` somewhere in your PATH.
+Put the file `git-changelog` in your PATH or, if you want the man page and its integration into `git help`, run

+    make

+to get the instructions.
+Depending on the given prefix, you may need to be root.

 Usage
 --------------------------